Copyright © 2010 jsd

 More importantly, the idea of «area of support» is not helpful for analyzing the rotational equilibrium of a bird, aircraft, or spacecraft in flight.
 It does not even apply to the nut+wrench situations that are prominently featured in section 11.1.

-The idea of «area of support» depends on the notion of “line of action” of a force, which is not covered in this book.
+The idea of «area of support» is a watered-down version of the idea of “line of action” of a force, which is not covered in this book.
 Furthermore, its relationship to equilibrium depends on the notion of force of constraint, which was hinted at in the «Personal Essay» in section 2.1 but never fleshed out to a usable degree.

 The problem is, the statement is just not true.
 It is certainly not true for a top-heavy bus while cornering.